Governor General of Canada: Emerging nationality to an independent kingdom

-Marquess of Willingdon (left) during an official visit to Washington, D.C. as the governor general of Canada.
+Marquess of Willingdon (left) during an official visit to Washington, D.C., as the governor general of Canada.

 During the First World War, into which Canada was drawn due to its association with the United Kingdom, the governor general's role turned from one of cultural patron and state ceremony to one of military inspector and morale booster.
 Starting in 1914, governor general Prince Arthur donned his field marshal's uniform and put his efforts into raising contingents, inspecting army camps, and seeing troops off before their voyage to Europe.
 These actions, however, led to conflict with the prime minister at the time, Robert Borden; though the latter placed blame on military secretary Edward Stanton, he also opined that the Duke "laboured under the handicap of his position as a member of the Royal Family and never realized his limitations as Governor General".
 Prince Arthur's successor, Victor Cavendish, 9th Duke of Devonshire, faced the Conscription Crisis of 1917 and held discussions with his Canadian prime minister, as well as members of the official opposition, on the matter.
 Once the government implemented conscription, Devonshire, after consulting on the pulse of the nation with Sir Wilfrid Laurier, Vincent Massey, Henri Bourassa, Archbishop of Montreal Paul Bruchési, Duncan Campbell Scott, Vilhjalmur Stefansson, and Stephen Leacock, made efforts to conciliate Quebec, though he had little real success.

 Canada's national sentiment had gained fortitude through the country's sacrifices on the battlefields of the First World War and, by war's end, the interference of the British government in Canadian affairs was causing ever-increasing discontent amongst Canadian officials; (Note: The appointment in 1916 of the Duke of Devonshire as governor general caused political problems, as Canadian prime minister Robert Borden had, counter to established common practice, not been consulted on the matter by his British counterpart, H. H. Asquith.)
 In 1918, The Toronto Star was even advocating the end of the office.
-The governor general's role was also changing to focus less on the larger Empire and more on uniquely Canadian affairs, (Note: During the Great Depression, the Earl of Bessborough voluntarily cut his salary by ten percent as a sign of his solidarity with the Canadian people.) including the undertaking of official international visits on behalf of Canada, the first being that of the Marquess of Willingdon to the United States, where he was accorded by President Calvin Coolidge the full honours of representative of a head of state.
+The governor general's role was also changing to focus less on the larger Empire and more on uniquely Canadian affairs, (Note: During the Great Depression, the Earl of Bessborough voluntarily cut his salary by ten per cent as a sign of his solidarity with the Canadian people.) including the undertaking of official international visits on behalf of Canada, the first being that of the Marquess of Willingdon to the United States, where he was accorded by President Calvin Coolidge the full honours of representative of a head of state.
 (Note: Governors general had been venturing to Washington to meet informally with the President of the United States since the time of Viscount Monck.)
 It would be another decade, however, before the King-Byng Affair: another catalyst for change in the relationship between Canada—indeed, all the dominions—and the United Kingdom, and thus the purpose of the governor general.